ORNL/ORNL-HydraGNN-graph-generative-models/README.md

 ```

 ## How It Works
-HydraGNN integration 🌊: We utilize the operational utilities from HydraGNN, such as model training, testing, and optimization, to simplify workflow.
+HydraGNN integration: We utilize the operational utilities from HydraGNN, such as model training, testing, and optimization, to simplify workflow.
 Diffusion Process: Modeled on graph structures to simulate the propagation of information or features across the graph nodes.
 Perfect for dynamic systems!
 Model Parallelization: Thanks to HydraGNN, training large models with multi-GPU support is integrated.